-Each development proposal should be accompanied by documentation that provides clear evidence that the proposal conforms to certification requirements detailed in BAR 14 and any other applicable documents.
-It will enable the Brunei DCA to assess the proposal as described in paragraph 5.2 and should include:
+Each development proposal should be accompanied by documentation that provides clear evidence that the proposal conforms to certification requirements detailed in ADR 012 - Certification and Surveillance of Aerodrome and any other applicable documents.
+It will enable the Brunei DCA to assess the proposal as described in paragraph 5.2 and should include but not limited to the following:

-- Project Overview; - Notification Form (for an example of this form, - Compliance Matrix (to show the project design meets certification requirements); - Scaled Drawings.
+- Project Overview;

+- Notification Form or letter

+- Compliance Matrix (to show the project design meets relevant certification requirements);

+- Hazard appraisal or Risk Assessment Studies (if the project design does not meet the relevant certification requirements); and

+- Scaled Drawings.